MovieLabs/mddf/README.md

    * Manifest Validator: <http://movielabs.com/md/manifest/validator/>
    * Avails Validator: <http://movielabs.com/md/avails/validator/>

 * as an executable Java jar which supports the processing of either Avails or Manifest files.
 Jar files may be downloaded from the ./binaries directory of this repository.
+[NOTE: Version prior to v1.1.3 were not released as executable jars.]

 Note that the executable jar provides all of the capabilities available via the two native excutable packages.
 In addition, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).